Robinhood Review & Rating USA 2021

 The customer service, research and educational tools could also do with some severe improvement and updating Robinhood’s market to a certain audience has been extremely clever for a relatively new broker, and they don’t have over 13 million customers worldwide for a reason.
 That being said, we feel they might be at risk of losing their trust if some tweaks and updates to their offerings aren’t made.

+We hope you found our Robinhood review informative.
 Looking for an excellent alternative to Robinhood?
 Have a look at our TD Ameritrade open account review.